 This step involves removing ROT data, compressing the remaining content, and converting enterprise-wide data into a single format, for example, in Figure.
 One data profiling transformation is applied to the order data of a company to examine the available information and remove duplicate/redundant records.
 Refer to Figure.
 2 for the details of the data set.

 Manual execution of these tasks can be time and resource-intensive for large datasets.
-Therefore, finding a migration software that automates these tasks can make the data migration process efficient and error-free.
+Therefore, finding migration software that automates these tasks can make the data migration process efficient and error-free.

 4. Sort Data